chris-hammersley/chris-hammersley.github.io/content/authors/admin/_index.md

 #email: ""
 ---

-Chris Hammersley is an accomplished, hands-on Digital Technologist specializing in Marketing and Ad Tech.
-He develops and implements Paid Ads, SEO, Email, Paid Social and Content Marketing strategies to increase your company's revenue.
-He thrives at the intersections of data, content, automation and process.
-He is skilled at discovering creative, data-driven and cost-effective solutions to operational challenges.
-He mixes the art with the science.
+I'm an accomplished, hands-on Digital Technologist specializing in Marketing and Ad Tech.
+I create and implement Paid Ads, SEO, Email, Paid Social and Content Marketing strategies to increase your company's revenue.
+I thrive at the intersections of data, content, automation and process.
+I am skilled at discovering creative, data-driven and cost-effective solutions to operational challenges.
+I mix the art with the science.

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} his resumé as a PDF.